For-a-few-DPPs-more/spatstat-interface/README.md

   my_dpp = spatstat.core.pcf_pp(X, **params)
   ```

-- reserved keywords, for example `lambda` is a reserved Python keyword
+- reserved keywords, for example `lambda` is a reserved Python keyword ; it can't be used as a keyword argument

   ```R
   # R code